Partnered with Stumptown

 On Our Menu

-The Santa Rosa 1900 micro-mill is located in the region of San José de León Cortes, Tarrazu.
+In 2009 Efraín and Herberth built the Santa Rosa 1900 micro-mill.
+Their farm and micro-mill are located in the region of San José de León Cortes, Tarrazu.
 Santa Rosa 1900 is named in honor of Santa Rosa, the local town, and 1900, the elevation of the farm and micro-mill.
-The farm’s proximity to the Pacific Coast brings hot, dry summer days and cool nights.
-This makes for an ideal climate for growing coffee.